radical-cybertools/radical.pilot/docs/source/examples/gettingstarted.rst

 Input- / Output-File Transfer
 -----------------------------

-Often, a computational tasks doesn't just consist of an executable with some arguments but also needs some input data.
+Often, a computational task doesn't just consist of an executable with some arguments but also needs some input data.
 For this reason, a :class:`radical.pilot.ComputeUnitDescription` allows the definition of ``input_data`` and ``output_data``: